Hurricane Ian forces Nasa to shelter Artemis Moon rocket - NewsBreak

 Ian swamps southwest Florida, trapping people in homes

 ST. PETERSBURG, Fla.
 (AP) — Hurricane Ian, one of the most powerful storms ever recorded in the U.S., swamped southwest Florida on Wednesday, turning streets into rivers, knocking out power to 1.8 million people and threatening catastrophic damage further inland.
-A coastal sheriff’s office reported that it was getting many calls from people trapped in homes.
-The hurricane’s center struck near Cayo Costa, a protected barrier island just west of heavily populated Fort Myers.
-Mark Pritchett stepped outside his home in Venice around the time the hurricane churned ashore from the Gulf of Mexico, about 35 miles (56 kilometers) to the south.
+A coastal sheriff’s office reported that it was getting many calls from people trapped in flooded homes.
+Desperate people posted to Facebook and other social sites, pleading for rescue for themselves or loved ones.
+Some video showed debris-covered water sloshing toward homes’ eaves.
+The hurricane’s center made landfall near Cayo Costa, a barrier island just west of heavily populated Fort Myers.
+As it approached, water drained from Tampa Bay.
+Mark Pritchett stepped outside his home in Venice around the time the hurricane churned ashore from the Gulf of Mexico, about 35 miles (55 kilometers) to the south.
 He called it “terrifying.”
-“I literally couldn’t stand against the wind,” Pritchett wrote in a text message.
-“Rain shooting like needles.
-My street is a river.
-Limbs and trees down.
-And the worst is yet to come.”

 IN THIS ARTICLE